Olympus E-20

 The Olympus E-20 (available under the names E-20N and E-20P, depending on whether it had NTSC or PAL video output, respectively) is a 5-megapixel superzoom bridge camera manufactured by Olympus Corporation of Japan, as a successor to its E-10 model.
-It also has a fixed lens and a beam splitting prism instead of a moving mirror.
+Like the E-10, it has a fixed lens and a beam splitting prism instead of a moving mirror.
 It has easy dial keys for choices of pictures, videos, and more.
 It was announced on September 13, 2001.